11 Top-Rated Attractions & Things to Do in Panama

 Scuba diving here is very popular due to the enormous whale sharks that frequent the area.
 These gentle giants are curious creatures and enjoy interacting with divers.
 Tours to Isla Coiba can be arranged in Santa Catalina.

 8. Swim in the River at Los Cangilones

-One of the most fun things to do near Boquete is visiting the local swimming hole at Los Cangilones.
-Set at a lower elevation than Boquete, the climate here is much warmer, and on hot days you'll find a fun scene, complete with music, barbecues, food vendors, and Panamanians from far and wide splashing and jumping off the gorge edges into the crystal-clear, warm waters below.
+One of the most fun things to do near Boquete is to visit the local swimming hole at Los Cangilones.
+Set at a lower elevation than Boquete, the climate here is much warmer, and on hot days, you'll find a fun scene, complete with music, barbecues, and food vendors.
+Panamanian families come from far and wide to splash and jump into the cool river water.

 There is a small fee to enter the park, and it is a short walk from the parking areas down to the river.

 9. Kitesurf at Punta Chame

 Highlights: Shallow water, massive beach, consistent wind perfect for kiteboarding

 Although it's not on most travelers' itineraries, Punta Chame is home to one of the nicest beaches in Panama and it's also the best place for kiteboarding in the country.
 Set on a peninsula jutting out into the Pacific Ocean, this area is literally all about the beach.

 The seemingly endless stretch of sand here is wide, and the water, warm and shallow.
 This gives kiters who are learning the distinct advantage of being able to stand up in the water to collect themselves as they work with their kite.